Food Science & Agriculture Center

 21st century learning skills

-The facility, which opened in 2015, provides more opportunities for all students – whether they are bound for college, technical school, or the workplace, much like the LTC-Plymouth Science & Technology Center.
-The Food Science & Agriculture Center benefits nearly three-quarters of the PHS student body, as it supports curriculum in seven areas: food science, culinary arts, agriculture, science, engineering, health, and business.
+The Food Science & Agriculture Center is a modern research facility, where students are involved with the installation, maintenance, and testing of various growing systems.
+Much more than just a giant greenhouse, it provides more opportunities for all students – whether they are bound for college, technical school, or the workplace.
+The facility benefits nearly three-quarters of the PHS student body as it supports curriculum in seven areas: food science, culinary arts, agriculture, science, engineering, health, and business.

 While the primary purpose of the center is the education of PHS students, students throughout the district visit to experience agriscience first-hand, and the facility also is used for continuing education classes offered through Community Education & Recreation outside of the school day.

-The center also allows for business partnerships with top local employers in food-related industries.
+The center allows for business partnerships with top local employers in food-related industries.
 These partnerships lead to a better prepared workforce and give students a better understanding of the diverse career pathways within the field.

 Food Science and Agriculture Center logo